veltman/flipbookjs/README.md

 **-u [url]**
 Url to capture.
 REQUIRED.
-Ex: `phantomjs capture.js -u http://www.google.com`
+Ex: `phantomjs flipbook.js -u http://www.google.com`

 **-f [filename]**
-Image filename for output.
+A prefix for the image filenames.
+By default, the format will be `[width]x[height]-[year]-[month]-[day]-[hour]-[minute].png`
-Ex: `phantomjs capture.js -u http://www.google.com -f google.png`
+Ex: `phantomjs flipbook.js -u http://www.google.com -f googleproject` Results in files like: `googleproject-1024x768-2013-09-12-11-08.png`

 **-v [viewport]**
 A viewport size to capture, in format "WxH".
-Default is 1024x768
+Default is 1024x768.
+You can list as many as you want.
-Ex: `phantomjs capture.js -u http://www.google.com -v 320x480 -v 640x480`
+Ex: `phantomjs flipbook.js -u http://www.google.com -v 320x480 -v 640x480 -v 1600x1200`

 **-c**
 Clip to page fold.
 By default, the resulting image will show the entire height of the page.
 With clipping on, it will clip to the window height.
-Ex: `phantomjs capture.js -u http://www.google.com -v 320x480 -c`
+Ex: `phantomjs flipbook.js -u http://www.google.com -v 320x480 -c`

 **-d [delay]**
 Option delay between render and capture, in milliseconds.
 Use this if the page has AJAX content you need to wait for.
 Default is 3000 (3 seconds).
-Ex: `phantomjs capture.js -u http://www.google.com -d 8000`
+Ex: `phantomjs flipbook.js -u http://www.google.com -d 8000`

 **-p [path]**
 Path to save images to.
 If not specified, it will create a new folder in the current folder with a name based on the URL.
-Ex: `phantomjs capture.js -u http://www.google.com -i folder_name`
+Ex: `phantomjs flipbook.js -u http://www.google.com -i folder_name`
-Ex: `phantomjs capture.js -u http://www.google.com -p /path/to/save/to`
+Ex: `phantomjs flipbook.js -u http://www.google.com -p /path/to/save/to`

 **-i [interval]**
 Run this at an interval.
 If it\'s a number it will treat it as milliseconds, but the format 5s, 5m, 5h also works (for every 5 seconds, every 5 minutes, every 5 hours, respectively).
 Not recommended, better to use a cronjob.
 Minimum value of 1 minute.
-Ex: `phantomjs capture.js -u http://www.google.com -i 5000`
+Ex: `phantomjs flipbook.js -u http://www.google.com -i 5000`

 To Do
 -----